 - 1. Different Property Ownership.
 A key constraint to redevelopment of the Gateway area has been the different property owners at the site.
 Google and SyWest, the principal land holders in the area, have been discussing redevelopment of this area for some time.
 Each has different objectives and goals and, to date, there has been no resolution of their differences.
 The City is attempting to create a Master Plan that can be implemented to satisfy both property owners.
 Additional discussions will continue between the property owners and the City as the Master Plan process continues. - 2.
 Transportation Constraints and Assumptions.
-The North Bayshore Precise Plan has ambitious goals for reducing vehicle trips and for implementing key multi-modal infrastructure improvements.
+The North Bayshore Precise Plan has ambitious goals for reducing vehicle trips and for implementing key multimodal infrastructure improvements.
 A key implementation challenge is aligning the timing of new growth with these physical improvements and looking for creative strategies, such as reduced parking or congestion pricing, to help the area transform from a largely suburban office environment to a more urban district. - North Bayshore Vehicle Trip Monitoring.
 The City monitors vehicle trips into/out of North Bayshore across the three gateways (Shoreline Boulevard, Rengstorff Avenue, and San Antonio Road).
 As noted in recent annual monitoring reports, there is limited to no available vehicle capacity along Shoreline Boulevard, which is adjacent to the Gateway Master Plan area.
-Additionally, currently the Single-Occupancy Vehicle

-(SOV) rate into North Bayshore is approximately 56 percent, with an ultimate goal of 45 percent.
+Additionally, currently the Single-Occupancy Vehicle (SOV) rate into North Bayshore is approximately 56 percent, with an ultimate goal of 45 percent.

-Study 2.0 is under way and is analyzing the internal North Bayshore Area circulation based on planned area growth, and studying new possible gateways into the area (Stevens Creek Transit Bridge and a potential undercrossing of Highway 101 at Charleston Road).
-Initial baseline modeling of current conditions or approved pending projects (i.e., without any Gateway Master Plan land uses) indicate that the Shoreline Boulevard vehicle trip cap would likely be reached during the a.m. peak hour.
-The modeling also includes several key transportation infrastructure improvements (i.e., the Highway 101 off-ramp realignment; Plymouth Street realignment; Shoreline Boulevard Bus Lanes; and 101 bicycle/pedestrian bridge).
+Gateway Transportation Conditions - Shoreline Boulevard.
+The North Bayshore Circulation Study 2.0 is under way and is analyzing the internal North Bayshore Area circulation based on planned area growth and studying new possible gateways into the area (Stevens Creek Transit Bridge and a potential undercrossing of Highway 101 at Charleston Road).
+Initial "baseline scenario" modeling (i.e., including already allocated Bonus FAR projects and approved projects but without any Gateway Master Plan land uses or unapproved transportation projects) confirms that the Shoreline Boulevard vehicle trip cap would likely be reached during the a.m. peak hour, which is consistent with recent North Bayshore trip cap monitoring work and the updated modeling work done for the Sobrato project at 1255 Pear Avenue (September 10, 2019 City Council meeting).
+The Circulation Study baseline scenario also includes different, more refined information and metrics, such as vehicle queue back-up length and travel distance times, which become worse, but the overall conclusions of both studies are the same.